yilun-lee/pgspredictor/README.md

           number of thread to run [default: 1]
   -B, --batch-size <BATCH_SIZE>
           batch size for sample [default: 10000]
-  -F, --freq-flag
+  -M, --missing-strategy <MISSING_STRATEGY>
-          Use freq to fill missing or not --match-id-flag
+          Use freq to fill missing or not [default: Impute] --match-id-flag
           if match by id
-      --chrom <CHROM>
+      --batch-snp
+          whether to batch by snp, default is batch by ind --chrom <CHROM>
           chromosome column for weight file [default: CHR] --pos <POS>